 To translate scientific discovery into commercial success requires combining excellent science with effective development and commercialization, while satisfying stringent regulatory requirements.
 Our vaccine development team successfully brought together its collective experience in process development, analytical methods, regulatory affairs, compliance, technology transfer, and manufacturing.
 As a consequence, a range of human clinical trials has been conducted and concluded.

-Currently available vaccines for the veterinary market include products for PEDv, swine epidemic diarrhoea, influenza and rotavirus.
+Currently available vaccines for the veterinary market - based upon our RNA particle technology - include products for PEDv, swine epidemic diarrhoea, influenza and rotavirus.
 Others await USDA approval.
 A range of new vaccines is in development by Merck Animal Health's subsidiary, Harris Vaccines.

 Please click on the links below to learn more.